dart-lang/site-www/src/_guides/language/sound-problems.md

 error • The <member> '...' isn't defined for the class '...' • undefined_<member>
 ```

-These errors usually appear in code where a variable is statically known
+These errors can appear under the following conditions:

-to be some supertype but the code assumes a subtype.
+- A variable is statically known to be some supertype, but the code assumes a subtype.

-#### Example
+- A generic class has a bounded type parameter, but an instance creation
+  expression of the class omits the type argument.

+#### Example 1: A variable is statically known to be some supertype, but the code assumes a subtype

 In the following code, the analyzer complains that `context2D` is undefined: